-The 2012 Chevrolet Equinox doesn’t set the standard for performance among compact SUVs, but most reviewers say its quiet ride and good fuel economy make up for its boring standard four-cylinder engine and optional V6 engine that aren’t the most impressive in the class.
+The 2012 Chevrolet Equinox doesn’t set the standard for performance among compact SUVs, but most reviewers say its quiet ride and good fuel economy make up for its boring standard four-cylinder and optional V6 engines.

 - "A solid structure and pleasing ride impress.
 The steering is light, and although the engine noise is subdued, there is more road noise here than we'd like.
 Not much fun, but this is a pretty dull segment." -- Car and Driver

 - "Chevrolet has done a good job of isolating most sources of ruckus.
 Wind noise is virtually non-existent.
 The 4-cylinder engine sounds a bit raspy under full-throttle acceleration; the V6 is always smooth and refined.
 Both engines are silent while cruising.
 All Equinox models have low-rolling-resistance tires designed to increase fuel economy, but they contribute to audible thrum on coarse surfaces." -- Consumer Guide

 - "Ride quality is another plus, with the Equinox delivering a stable, well-planted ride indicative of a bigger SUV." -- Edmunds